gnuradio/greps/grep-9999-grnet_tcpudp.md

 attempts to pump compressed blocks through it.
 As a result, the 4th block (TCP Source) is recommended to maintain the existing TCP Source block for the most reliable performance.

+The UDP blocks have been tested at full-speed on the Allen Telescope Array data streams with very good performance.
+The blocks also support jumbo frames and a variety of header formats (or straight raw data).